Image Alt

 • What procedures have been put in place to prevent children being coerced to participate?

-• What further information will children need (in long-term or longitudinal projects) as the study progresses to enable them to consider their continued consent, and at what stages?
+• What further information will children need as the study progresses to enable them to consider their continued consent, and at what stages?

 What form will the information for children take?